Troop-364/T364-web/docs/campouts/summer-camp-24.md

 Wednesday, Thursday, and Friday weather was nicer around 85 degrees with some clouds.\

 We setup a misting system to help with the heat.
 We do this every year.\
-The pressure regulator prevent the nozzles from shooting out of the line.\
+The pressure regulator prevents the nozzles from shooting out of the line.\
 [Mister nozzles](https://www.amazon.com/dp/B0922PCQSG?ref=ppx_yo2ov_dt_b_product_details&th=1)\
 [Water line Pressure regulator](https://www.homedepot.com/p/Rain-Bird-Drip-25-psi-Pressure-Regulator-for-3-4-in-FHT-x-3-4-in-MHT-HT07525PSX/202262484)\
 [1/4 water line](https://www.homedepot.com/p/Rain-Bird-1-4-in-x-100-ft-Distribution-Tubing-for-Drip-Irrigation-T22-100SX/202078362)\